awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

 + **AWS PrivateLink support for instances without public IP addresses**

   You can also set up VPC Endpoints for Systems Manager using AWS PrivateLink to further secure your sessions\.
 PrivateLink limits all network traffic between your managed instances, Systems Manager, and Amazon EC2 to the Amazon network\.
 For more information, see [\(Optional\) Create a Virtual Private Cloud Endpoint](setup-create-vpc.md)\.
++ **Tunneling**

+  In a session, use a Session\-type SSM document to tunnel traffic, such as http or a custom protocol, between a local port on a client machine and a remote port on an instance\.
++ **Interactive Commands**

+  Create a Session\-type SSM document that uses a session to interactively run a single command, giving you a way to manage what users can do on an instance\.

 ## What Is a Session?<a name="what-is-a-session"></a>